royts/jekyll-now/_posts/2018-01-08-access-from-docker-container-to-host-on-osx.md

 fbcomments: yes
 ---
 `docker run` has a [networking configuration you can specify](https://docs.docker.com/engine/reference/run/#network-settings).
-If you pass: `--network=host` the container will user the host network stack.
+If you pass: `--network=host` the container will use the host network stack.

 It doesn't work on OSX.
-Well, it actually does work, but you can't really use it.
+Whell, it actually does work, but you can't really use it.
 Docker deamon on osx runs on a virtual machine, so passing `--network=host` use the VM network.

 The simplest workaround I found is released in version [17.06 of docker-for-mac](https://docs.docker.com/docker-for-mac/release-notes/#docker-community-edition-17060-ce-mac18-2017-06-28-stable).